-The Data Protection Act 1998 (DPA) and the Consumer Credit Act 1974 (CCA) provides consumers with special rights in relation to the data held on their credit files by credit reference agencies, namely quicker, cheaper and more targeted rights of access to the data when compared to general rights of access, and specific statutory rights (under section 159 CCA) to challenge entries they feel are inaccurate.
-These rights are essential to the legal principles which underpin our database as they ensure that the necessary balance is maintained between the interests of lenders, and the rights of individuals.
+The UK Data Protection Act 2018 (DPA), the UK's implementation of the General Data protection Regulation (GDPR), and the Consumer Credit Act 1974 (CCA) provides consumers with rights in relation to the data held on their credit files by credit reference agencies, namely quicker, cheaper and more targeted rights of access to the data when compared to general rights of access, and specific statutory rights (under Article 16 of UK GDPR and section 159 CCA) to challenge entries they feel are inaccurate.
+These rights are essential to the legal principles which underpin CRA databases as they ensure that the necessary balance is maintained between the interests of lenders, and the rights of individuals.

-Therefore if a consumer chooses to challenge a credit file entry with us under section 159 CCA then Experian are required to provide a response to the consumer within 28 days, notifying the consumer whether the entry has been deleted or amended, or whether no action has been taken.
+Therefore if a consumer chooses to challenge a credit file entry under section 159 CCA CRAs are required to provide a response to the consumer within 28 days, notifying the consumer whether the entry has been deleted or amended, or whether no action has been taken.

-Given that the vast majority of disputes relate to data provided by lenders, we can only take the relevant action and provide a response to the consumer if we have investigated the record in question with the relevant lender and been provided with the necessary information.
-If the lender does not make a timely response we have to suppress the record in question, even though the record may subsequently prove to be accurate.
+Given that the vast majority of disputes relate to data provided by lenders, CRAs can only take the relevant action and provide a response to the consumer if they have investigated the record in question with the relevant lender and been provided with the necessary information.
+If the lender does not make a timely response CRAs have to suppress the record in question, even though the record may subsequently prove to be accurate.

-Upholding consumer rights therefore relies heavily on the cooperation of lenders, and to make this process as simple and efficient as possible, we have the Data Query Console (DQC).
-In order to ensure that (i) the consumer receives a response by no later than the expiry of the statutory 28-day period and (ii) correct entries are not suppressed from the credit file, we require lenders to respond to us within 14 days of receipt.
+Upholding consumer rights therefore relies heavily on the cooperation of providers, and to make this process as simple and efficient as possible, CRAs have specific portals via which the query is raised.
+Each CRA will provide details and arrange access as part of the on-boarding process.
+In order to ensure that (i) the consumer receives a response by no later than the expiry of the statutory 28-day period and (ii) correct entries are not suppressed from the credit file, CRAs require lenders to respond to us within a maximum of 21 days of receipt, with the recommendation they are responded to within 14 days.